-Insulin resistance has been associated with both, Recurrent pregnancy loss (RPL) and Recurrent implantation failure (RIF).
+Insulin resistance has been associated with recurrent pregnancy loss (RPL) and Recurrent implantation failure (RIF).
 Insulin resistance can be assessed with various methods.
-An easy and clinically useful method is the calculation of HOMA-IR (Homeostasis Model Assessment of Insulin Resistance) which is a robust tool and is used in many studies to assess IR and its correlation with RPL and RIF.
+An easy and clinically helpful method is the calculation of HOMA-IR (Homeostasis Model Assessment of Insulin Resistance).
+It is a robust tool used in many studies to assess IR and its correlation with RPL and RIF.
 HOMA-IR greater than 1.9 is consistent with insulin resistance.
-Insulin resistance of course is the precursor to the development of diabetes.
+Insulin resistance, of course, is the precursor to the development of diabetes.
 People may suffer from undiagnosed insulin resistance for 10 years before they are diagnosed with diabetes.

 Ovarian granulosa cell insulin sensitivity remains normal in patients with insulin resistance (IR).
-Myoinositol (MI) and dichiroinositol (DCI) are important for proper ovarian function.
+Myoinositol (MI) and dichiroinositol (DCI) are essential for proper ovarian function.
 One study reported higher MI/DCI epimerase activity in theca cells from PCOS compared to control women.
 In this study, mean values of MI/DCI epimerase activity in PCOS were about three times higher than in controls, while the MI/DCI ratio was 3–4 times higher in controls than in PCOS women.
-(Carlomagno et al., 2011, 2015; Di Nicola et al., 2014; Unfer and Porcaro, 2014), (Heimark et al., 2014)

-Epimerase converts MI to DCI and in normal patients, the follicular MI/DCI is 40:1.
-In patients with IR, because granulosa cells remain sensitive to insulin, epimerase activity increases significantly and increasing amounts of MI are converted to DCI.
-In another study, in healthy women, the MI/DCI in the follicular fluid was 100:1 and in women with PCOS, the ratio in the follicular fluid was 0.2:1.
-(Unfer et al., 2014).
+Epimerase converts MI to DCI, and in regular patients, the follicular MI/DCI is 40:1.
+In patients with IR, because granulosa cells remain sensitive to insulin, epimerase activity increases significantly.
+Increasing amounts of MI are converted to DCI, leading to an imbalance in the MI/DCI ratio.
+In another study, in healthy women, the MI/DCI in the follicular fluid was 100:1, and in women with PCOS, the ratio in the follicular fluid was 0.2:1.

 Restoring the ovarian ratio with supplementation of MI/DCI at a 40:1 ratio improves the number and quality of eggs produced.
-Such benefit is achievable also in women suffering from insulin resistance in the absence of PCOS.
+Such a benefit is also achievable in women suffering from insulin resistance without PCOS.

-Restoring insulin sensitivity is important to improve ovarian function with improved number and quality of eggs.
-The use of Metformin with or without Berberine with InSea2 (a nutritional supplement) is an important tool in the normalization of insulin sensitivity and the restoration of normal glucose tolerance.
+Restoring insulin sensitivity is essential to improve ovarian function with an improved number and quality of eggs.
+The use of Metformin with or without Berberine with InSea2 (a nutritional supplement) is an essential tool in the normalization of insulin sensitivity and the restoration of standard glucose tolerance.

-Insulin resistance is associated in a causative manner with implantation failure and recurrent implantation failure.
-In addition, once you conceive, you are at increased risk for pregnancy loss; if the pregnancy proceeds well, you have an increased risk to develop gestational diabetes and other pregnancy complications such as preeclampsia.
+Insulin resistance is associated causatively with implantation failure and recurrent implantation failure.
+In addition, once you conceive, you are at increased risk for pregnancy loss; if the pregnancy proceeds well, you have an increased risk of developing gestational diabetes and other pregnancy complications such as preeclampsia.
 Your primary care doctor should screen you for gestational diabetes at 14-16 weeks gestation and if negative, repeat the test at 26 weeks.
-You must be followed by a high-risk obstetrician to reduce the risk of serious complications.
+It would be best if a high-risk obstetrician followed you to reduce the risk of serious complications.